 Former board member Jeffrey Gordon is Vice President for Communications at Albany Medical Center.
 He lives in the Center Square neighborhood.

-Erik Kulleseid is the Immediate Past President of the Washington Park Conservancy, board, on which he served from 2014-2019.
+Erik Kulleseid served on the board of the Washington Park Conservancy from 2014-2019 and was President from 2016-2019.
 Erik is the Commissioner of the Office of New York State Parks, Recreation and Historic Preservation.
 Previously he was Senior Vice President at the Open Space Institute, overseeing park improvement projects, including the development of the exhibits in the newly opened Thacher Park Center.
 He formerly served as Deputy Commissioner for Open Space Protection at the NYS Office of Parks, Recreation and Historic Preservation, and New York State Program Director at the Trust for Public Land’s offices in New York City.
-He lives on Lower Lancaster Street with his husband and two daughters.
+In 2021, he relocated from Albany’s Center Square neighborhood to New York City, where he lives with his husband and two daughters.